Prologue: Lessons From a Parallel Narrative

 Regulation and Changes in policy pose an obvious challenge to innovation strategies.
 It’s hard when companies who barely have the bandwidth to tackle their own launch schedules are expected to get up to speed on the next law, regulation, or policy that comes with new practices to (hopefully) automate.
 Risk management is a tricky one to tackle too, as cybercrime is vast, and no one knows what lies ahead for it.
 So underwriting the damages on a cyberattack is anyone’s guess, really.
 Meanwhile, new technologies like Bitcoin are opening new markets for lines of risk in new realms, too.

 To prepare for the unknown, stringent governance is advised — knowing what you have at any given moment goes a long way to tackle the challenge of the future, allowing your leaders to innovate safeguards and new products to manage emerging markets in a hurry.
-Audits are a breeze when you already have the full end-to-end story of your API portfolio of core business capabilities broken down into the right granularity to build.
-When you have automated logging of updates and change management baked into the design lifecycle.
-And when you’re keeping your business capabilities stored right inside of the very platform you’re building with, you’re prepared for whatever the future throws your way.
-To learn more about search-and-discover portfolio views, visit our ignite 6.0 update here.
+Audits are a breeze when you already have the full end-to-end story of all your service catalog assets.
+Even better when your catalog is not simply a static record, and you have automated logging of updates and change management ingrained into the design lifecycle.
+Regulation and security are simple when your API products have baked in governance and automatically enforced policy and security requirements.